dhniels/blog/_posts/2013-8-19-mans-thirst-for-power-and-why-politics-will-never-work-because-of-it.md

 ---
 This is a cross-post of an article I had published recently on the Young Americans for Liberty national blog.
 You can read the article [here.](http://www.yaliberty.org/posts/mans-thirst-for-power-and-why-politics-will-never-work-because-of-it)

-I recommend following the link so YAL can get the traffic they deserve on their excellent blog, but I will also post the article here in case for some reason it ever gets taken down.
+I recommend following the link so YAL can get the traffic they deserve on their excellent blog (join in on the comments over there!) but I will also post the article here in case for some reason it ever gets taken down.

 ![john mccain and sarah palin](https://www.indybay.org/uploads/2008/10/12/thatstheticketsmall_1.jpg)